St Bartholomew's and The Royal London Hospitals F.C.: Football at St Bartholomew's Hospital

 An association football club was formed at St Bartholomew's Hospital Medical College in 1879, the initiative coming in response to the start of inter-hospital competitions.
-St Bart's entered the FA Cup in 1881-82, and were drawn to face the five-time winners the Wanderers in the first round.
+St Bart's entered the FA Cup in 1881–82, and were drawn to face the five-time winners the Wanderers in the first round.
 However, the Wanderers were unable to field a team as their members - drawn from elite public schools such as Eton and Harrow - had chosen to play for their respective old boys' teams instead.
 It was the last time the Wanderers entered the FA Cup and St Bart's, playing in black shirts with the hospital crest on them, lost in the second round to Great Marlow.

 The following year a United Hospitals club entered the Cup rather than each hospital sending a team, the Medicals beating the works side Olympic in the first round at Upton Park, scoring three times in the first twenty minutes, but lost at Windsor in the second, the home side scoring two goals in the final three minutes.

+The club also reached the final of the London Senior Cup in 1890–91, beating Millwall in the semi-final, only to be beaten 6–0 by Royal Arsenal at the Oval.